johnny-bm/areeba-pricing-simulator/docs/api/PDF_BUILDER.md

 ## Overview

-The PDF Builder System is a comprehensive solution for creating dynamic PDF templates and generating customized PDF documents for the Areeba Pricing Simulator.
+The PDF Builder System is a comprehensive solution for creating dynamic PDF templates and generating customized PDF documents for the areeba Pricing Simulator.
 It provides a complete admin interface for managing content sections, building templates, and generating versioned proposals.

 ## Features